 Research includes gathering background information and resources about your observations and question.
 Evaluating information that is already available can lead to better research questions and a well-planned experiment.
 Determining what materials are available to you is another important part of your initial research; you may need to revise your question to accommodate the available resources.

 All experimental data must be reviewed and analyzed to determine if the hypothesis is supported or refuted.
-Statistical analyses may need to be performed in order to determine whether or not the data is statistically significant, showing that the result can be attributed to a specific cause and not random chance.
-Analyzing data will lead a scientist to support or refute their hypothesis; if a hypothesis is disproven, then the original hypothesis can be revised and the steps of scientific inquiry can begin again.
+Statistical analyses may need to be performed to determine whether or not the data is statistically significant, showing that the result can be attributed to a specific cause and not random chance.
+Analyzing data will lead a scientist to support or refute her hypothesis.
+If a hypothesis is disproved, then the original hypothesis can be revised, and the steps of scientific inquiry can begin again.

 When drawing a conclusion about the outcome of an experiment, it is critical to determine whether or not the experimental or data collection methods may be responsible for any results that appear to be very different in the same series of experiments.
 The conclusions that are drawn should answer the original research question, but often more questions arise when interpreting data, leading to new questions, hypotheses and experiments.

 Scientific research moves forward when data and information are shared with the scientific community and the general public.
 Scientific information is disseminated through journal articles and conferences, allowing other scientists to verify the outcomes and use the new information to generate their own questions and hypotheses.